3.1. Detection Parameters

 --vid-out-path ~/Videos/out_video.mp4

-Output video path with the bounding boxes around the detected tracks (supports also a path to a sequence of images path/basename_%05d.jpg).
+Writes the output video with the bounding boxes around the detected tracks in a file (also supports a path to a sequence of images path/basename_%05d.jpg).

 Type